Rules Training and Certification

 - If you would like to become a volunteer, Tracy will send you a volunteer shirt, hat and a name badge.
 She will also show how to use our website to volunteer for future events.

 Rules Officials and Senior Rules Officials have proven their extensive knowledge of the Rules of Golf through test scores on either the PGA/USGA or the FSGA written examination.
-Rules Officials must score 75 or higher on the PGA/USGA annual examination of 85 or higher on the FSGA examination.
-Senior Rules Officials must score 92 or higher on the PGA/USGA examination.
-Both have also demonstrated their officiating skills to be certified Officials.
+Rules Officials must score 75 or higher on the PGA/USGA annual examination or 85 or higher on the FSGA examination.
+Senior Rules Officials must score 90 or higher on the PGA/USGA examination (post 2019 Rules Exam).
+Both must have also demonstrated their officiating skills to be certified Officials.
 Their duties include applying and interpreting the Rules of Golf, course set-up, starting, scoring, as well as other Officiating duties.

-Click here to view all the FSGA certified Officials in Florida.
+Click here to view all the FSGA certified Officials.

 - Attend EITHER an FSGA One-Day Rules Workshop (Level One) OR a PGA/USGA three day Rules Seminar; AND